 Elephant Ear Betta/Dumbo Betta

-This is a very unique fish which doesn’t really fit into the tail, or color category.
+This is a very unique fish that doesn’t really fit into the tail or color category.
 Instead, its unique feature is its pectoral fins.

 The name is given by the two pectoral fins resembling the ears of an elephant.

 These are also found in the wild exhibiting more dull coloration from dark green, grey, and brown.
 Among the aquarium trade, more striking colors are found such as bright blue, turquoise, red and yellow.

 The Delta Tail Betta has a rather large tail.
 It is named after the Greek letter d as the tail resembles the shape of the letter delta (∆).
 The tail starts to narrow towards the body and it widens toward the edges resembling the triangular shape of the Greek letter.

 There is also another known variation called the Super Delta.
 This variation almost reaches 180 degrees flare.